matt7salomon/matt7salomon.github.io/README.md

 > [!NOTE]
 > My Med+RX model is currently in production for this large health insurance provider.

+### Health Claims Acceptance/denial:
+A major part of this project was feature engineering to extract meaningful features from the available data to be able to predict if a certain claim should be accepted or denied.
+Our team of 4 data scientists split efforts on different models and feature engineering to be able to reach an accuracy, precision, and recall of all around 95%.
+Our champion model was an AdaBoost classifier which even performed better than the neural networks which tended to overfit on this particular dataset.
+The whole process which took on average of 4 days to respond by the healthcare provider was simplified to minutes in this case.

 ### Search Engine A/B Test and product A/B test:
 Analyzed two search engine products by calculating total utilization and remuneration from Ad clicks per day.
 The test was performed by dividing traffic equally to two search engines and determining which one was more successful in terms of ad-clicks.
 Also, on the same project, I performed an A/B test between some minimal changes to the website figuring out which version performed better in terms of attracting viewers to click on different buttons.